Leeds Beckett University - City Campus,

 Lindsey is a speech and language therapy researcher and clinician and has recently been appointed as Senior Lecturer at Leeds Beckett University.

-Lindsey graduated from her first degree in Linguistics and German in 2002 and taught in a variety of educational settings in Germany.
+Lindsey is a speech and language therapy academic.
+She graduated from her first degree in Linguistics and German in 2002 and taught in a variety of educational settings in Germany.
 She then went on to study Speech and Language therapy at the University of Manchester and subsequently undertook an MRes and PhD in Psychology.
-Lindsey’s research has focused on measuring the effects of writing therapies and technologies for people with aphasia and acquired dysgraphia, but she is interested in all aspects of aphasia rehabilitation and in generally improving the quality of life of people with communication disorders.
+Lindsey’s research has focused on exploring the lived experiences of people with language and communication difficulties, and evaluating interventions aimed at supporting social participation.
 Lindsey has also worked clinically as an adult community speech and language therapist.
 She is registered with the Health Care Professions Council and is a fully certified member of the Royal College of Speech and Language Therapists.
-She is a committee member of the British Aphasiology Society.

 Research interests